 The mental health crisis affecting young people in the UK is undeniable.
 According to the NHS, one in four young people now experience mental health difficulties.
 Schools are not counselling services, but we are the single institution that reaches all children every day.
 Our classrooms are the frontline for early intervention, support, and prevention.
 This is not a distraction from teaching.
 It is the precondition for it.

-From an Ofsted perspective, inspectors now look closely at how well schools support pupils' personal development and wellbeing.
+From an Ofsted perspective, inspectors now look closely at how well schools support learners' personal development and wellbeing.
 SMSC (spiritual, moral, social and cultural development) is statutory in all schools, with moral development forming a key strand.
 This is not a trend.
 It is a permanent shift in what is considered effective education.

 Stages of Social-Emotional Development by Age